-Background.--On December 10, 2001, the Department of Commerce issued an antidumping duty order on imports of honey from China (66 FR 63672).
-Following the first five-year reviews by Commerce and the Commission, effective August 2, 2007, Commerce issued a continuation of the antidumping duty order on honey from China (72 FR 42384).
-Following the second five-year reviews by Commerce and the Commission, effective December 13, 2012, Commerce issued a continuation of the antidumping duty order on imports of honey from China (77 FR 74173).
-The Commission is now conducting a third review pursuant to section 751(c) of the Act, as amended (19 USC 1675(c)), to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+Background.-On September 15, 1997, the Department of Commerce ("Commerce") issued an antidumping duty order on imports of crawfish tail meat from China (62 FR 48218).
+Following the first five-year reviews by Commerce and the Commission, effective August 13, 2003, Commerce issued a continuation of the antidumping duty order on imports of crawfish tail meat from China (68 FR 48340).
+Following the second five-year reviews by Commerce and the Commission, effective December 11, 2008, Commerce issued a continuation of the antidumping duty order on imports of crawfish tail meat from China (73 FR 75392).
+Following the third fiveyear reviews by Commerce and the Commission, effective May 16, 2014, Commerce issued a continuation of the antidumping duty order on imports of crawfish tail meat from China (79 FR 28483).
+The Commission is now conducting a fourth review pursuant to section 751(c) of the Act, as amended (19 U.S.C.
+1675(c)), to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
 Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR parts 201, subparts A and B and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
 The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.

-Definitions.--The following definitions apply to this review:
+Definitions.-The following definitions apply to this review:

-- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by the Department of Commerce. - (2) The Subject Country in this review is China. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination and its expedited first and second five-year review determinations, the Commission found that there was one Domestic Like Product consisting of all honey, consistent with Commerce's scope. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic LikeProduct, or those producers whose collective output of the Domestic LikeProduct constitutes a major proportion of the total domestic production of the product.
-In its original determination and its expedited first and second five-year review determinations, the Commission found a single Domestic Industry consisting of the U.S. producers of honey, both raw and processed.
-The Commission also found that packers, who produce processed honey, as well as beekeepers, who produce raw honey, should be treated as U.S. producers. - (5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
+(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by the Department of Commerce.

+(2) The Subject Country in this review is China.

+(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determination, full first five-year review determination, and expedited second and third five-year review determinations, the Commission defined the Domestic Like Product as crawfish tail meat, coextensive with Commerce's scope.

+(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determination, full first five-year review determination, and expedited second and third fivevear review determinations, the Commission defined the Domestic Industry to encompass all domestic producers of crawfish tail meat, including processors but not the farmers and fishermen who harvest live crawfish.

+(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.